 For several reasons, however, partner-led training and mentorship has become a less reliable and more expensive mechanism for transferring knowledge.
 Specifically:

 - The legal world is getting more complex

 - Partners are under more pressure to bill time and develop business

 - Clients are less willing to pay for on-the-job training

 These converging pressures might play out as follows.
 Partner is busy working on several client matters.
 To keep things moving, Partner dispatches newly hired Associate to a far flung city to conduct due diligence on a “reverse triangular merger.”
-Associate receives only the most cursory instructions — review these stacks of contracts and flag anything that “looks weird.”
+Associate receives only the most cursory instructions — review several boxes of contracts and documents when you get there and flag anything that “looks weird.”

 20 years ago, as a newly hired associate at a major New York City law firm, this exact fact pattern happened to Ian Nelson.
 And he was terrified.
 What’s a reverse triangular merger?
 What’s due diligence?
 What types of contracts might warrant the attention of the partner?
 Can he come clean and acknowledge that, despite his law review credentials, he failed to learn any of this in law school?
 This was terrifying in 1999 and has only gotten worse with the passage of time.
 See Post 032 (Ian Nelson telling this story to students in my How Innovation Diffuses in the Legal Industry class).